brunocitoni/Mods/DreamQuest/README.txt

 [KeyboardMovement.dll]
 - 🎮 Enables dungeon movement using WASD or arrow keys.
+- 🎮 Enables opening dungeon features with the Space key.
 - 🚧 More keyboard features planned for future updates.

 [AutoEndBattle.dll]
-- ⏩ Automatically closes post-battle treasure screens — no more extra clicks.
+- ⏩ Automatically opens post-battle treasure and closes battle screen

 ------------------------------------------------------------

 🧩 Custom Content

-Add new classes and features to the game:

 [CustomContentLoader.dll]
 - 📦 Required to enable any custom content.

 [GamblerClass.dll] (Work in Progress)
-- 🎲 Adds a new class focused on randomness and risk-taking.
+- 🎲 Adds a new class focused on randomness and buffs/debuffs.